nnaisha2/geonames-rdf/README.md

 To use this pipeline, you need:

 * **Java 17+** (only if not using Docker)
-* **Docker & Docker Compose**
-  Docker is required for containerized operation.
+* **Docker & Docker Compose** are required for containerized operation.
 Follow the [Installation section](#installing-docker-and-docker-compose) if it's not already set up.

 > *Docker Compose is used via the `docker compose` command, which requires the Docker Compose plugin.*